UW-Hydro/VIC/README.txt

         have SIGNED or MULTIPLIER fields) vs. BINARY, we have removed the if() statements altogether.

+Aggregation methods of some variables not set properly.

+        Files affected:

+        output_list_utils.c

+        Description:

+        Corrected AGG_TYPE definitions for miscellaneous
+        output variables; re-organized the code to make it easier to debug.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****